Each year couples who attend our marriage preparation classes come with the hope to start a new life with the blessing of God

 The vows and promises in marriage are for life despite any circumstance that may occur in the unforeseen future.
 By discovering the beautiful gifts that a husband and wife bring to the marriage, they build a relationship transformed by their love that keeps them together even in moments of sorrow, lost, discouragement or disappointment.

 It is only there, when we are faced with the unexpected together, that our marriage survives.
 In these moments we are called to remind each other that our promises are made for all the days of our lives, in good times and bad times, forever.

 Sometimes the problem is not the love itself but rather the capacity to give and receive it in a personal and mature way.

 Nobody promised that marriage would be an easy thing.
 That is why; the holy Sacrament of Matrimony gives husbands and wives the remedy of the grace to come out victorious in the fight, every day of our lives, waiting for the unexpected, trusting in the help of God.

 Marriage is a mission, a task a path of happiness and an anticipation of heaven ... but we will not fully understand what to expect until we get to heaven, and then maybe we’ll realize how much time we wasted, instead of seeing each day as a gift from God and an opportunity to be happy together.

 Let us discover the true beauty of Christian marriage and take the risk to “expect the unexpected.”

-(Carla Ferrando-Bowling serves as the associate director for the Archdiocese of Washington’s Family Life Office.)
+(Carla Ferrando-Bowling serves as the director for the Archdiocese of Washington’s Family Life Office.)